HOME

 His unique garden solutions are one of a kind and site appropriate, reflecting the needs of each unique client and location.

-The basic order of the Design/Install Process: Initial consultation > agreement > site plan > meetings > questionnaire > discovery > information gathering > site inspections & studies > concepting > design > preliminary concept plan > meetings with client > master plan > search for materials > installation instruction plans > conceptual construction plan(s) technical construction drawings by licensed professionals > search for installation contractors > estimate requests sent out to contractors > construction contracts > permits > scheduling > design layout on ground and adjusting > architectural feature and hardscape construction > construction consulting > planting plan(s) > plant specifying selection plans > planting bed prep > on-site plant layout design > plant installation > garden maintenance consulting.
+The basic order of the Design/Install Process: Initial consultation > agreement > site plan > meetings > questionnaire > discovery > information gathering > site inspections & studies > concepting > design > preliminary concept plan > meetings with client > master plan > search for materials > installation instruction plans > conceptual construction plan(s) technical construction drawings by licensed professionals > search for installation contractors > estimate requests sent out to contractors > construction contracts > permits > scheduling > design layout on ground and adjusting > architectural feature and hardscape construction > construction consulting > planting plan(s) > plant specifying selection plans > planting bed prep > on-site plant layout design > plant installation > garden maintenance and progress consulting.

 Meetings and conversations with the Client continue throughout the entire process.